-365 Acknowledgements.
-We thank Dr. Fan Yang at Brookhaven National Laboratory, Prof. Neel Desai at San Jose State University, and Dr. Xiangyu Li at PNNL for discussions related to this work.
-This research is supported by the U.S. Department of Energy Office of Science Atmospheric System Research (ASR) project at Pacific Northwest National Laboratory (PNNL).
-PNNL is operated for the Department of Energy by Battelle Memorial Institute under Contract DE-AC05-76 RL01830.
-S. Krueger, W. Cantrell, and R. Shaw were supported by 370 the National Science Foundation (NSF) through Grant AGS 2133229.
-S. Chen was supported by the NSF National Center for Atmospheric Research, which is a major facility sponsored by the U.S. NSF under Cooperative Agreement No. 1852977.
-This study used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory.
-For transparency and following the position statement of the Committee on Publication Ethics (COPE), we acknowledge the assistance of ChatGPT in generating the first draft of data processing code, checking spelling, correcting grammar, along with some refinements for context.
+Acknowledgements.
+We thank Fan Yang at Brookhaven National Laboratory, Neel Desai at San Jose State University, and Xiangyu Li at Pacific Northwest National Laboratory (PNNL) for discussions related to this work.
+This research is supported by the US Department of Energy Office of Science Atmospheric System Research (ASR) project at PNNL.
+PNNL is operated for the Department of Energy by Battelle Memorial Institute.
+Steve Krueger, Will Cantrell, and Raymond A. Shaw were supported by the US National Science Foundation (NSF).
+Sisi Chen was supported by the NSF National Center for Atmospheric Research.
+This study used resources of the National Energy Research Scientific Computing Center (NERSC), a US Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory.
+For transparency and following the position statement of the Committee on Publication Ethics (COPE), we acknowledge the assistance of ChatGPT and Claude in generating the first draft of data processing code, checking spelling, and correcting grammar, along with some refinements for context.